Cascoda/cascoda-sdk/docs/guides/flashing.md

 ** Warning: If a device has previously been flashed with a TrustZone binary, it must be fully erased using the Nu-Link Pro and the ICP tool. **

-## USB Flashing with chilictl
+## USB and UART Flashing with chilictl

-For simple evaluation and reflashing of Chili devices over USB, the [chilictl](../../posix/app/chilictl) application can be used.
+For simple evaluation and reflashing of Chili devices over USB or UART, the [chilictl](../../posix/app/chilictl) application can be used.
 This is a command line application, that allows high level control of connected Chili devices, including listing, inspecting, flashing and issuing them commands.
 More detailed information is available [here.](../../posix/app/chilictl)

-In order to flash a connected USB Chili, it must have a version of the Cascoda SDK firmware on it of v0.14 or later, with USB enabled.
+In order to flash a connected Chili, it must have a version of the Cascoda SDK firmware on it of v0.14 or later, with either USB or UART enabled.
 The new firmware has the same requirement, which is met by every example application that isn't sleepy.

 Chilictl is failsafe, so if anything goes wrong during flashing, simply power cycle the device, and it will reboot into DFU mode where it can be reflashed.